-Total Assets of the Group recorded at P6.0 billion and P6.4 billion as of 31 December 2016 and 30 June 2016, respectively.
-Decrease in Cash and Cash equivalents was due to acquisition of property, plant and equipment and investment properties.
-Decrease in Available for Sale (AFS) Financial Assets was due to decline in market value of shares of stocks and redemption of investments in trust funds.
-Decrease in Receivables was due to collection of insurance receivables.
+Total Assets of the Group was recorded at P6.0 billion and P6.4 billion as of 31 March 2017 and 30 June 2016, respectively.
+Decrease in Total Assets was mainly attributable to the decline in value of Available for Sale financial assets, collection of the insurance receivables and decrease in Cash and Cash equivalents due to funding of building improvements, and additional property, plant and equipment.
+The decrease in Inventories was due to write-off of certain inventories.
+Other Current Assets increased due to deferred input value added tax.

-The decrease in Total Liabilities was mainly due to reclassification of Deposit for future stock subscription into Equity, Accounts Payable and Accrued Expenses decreased due to settlement of outstanding payables and adjustment made on the retirement benefits liability.
-Unrealized valuation loss on AFS financial assets represents decline in its market value as of the reporting period.
+The decrease in Total Liabilities was mainly due to reclassification of Deposit for Future Stock Subscription into Equity, and lower retirement benefits liability.